JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 You may need to create your workspace directory for go.

-When you open VS Code, You install the go extension.
+When you open VS Code, install the go extension.

 IMPORTANT - Now here's the trick, it will use the Windows version of go (and git to install), NOT the go version in bash.

-The go extensions will be placed in `C:\Users\<WINDOWSNAME>\go\bin`
+The go extensions will automatically be placed in `C:\Users\<WINDOWSNAME>\go\bin`

-You're good to go.
+That's it, you're good to go.
 Yep, that joke has never been used before. :)